 Step 1: Target phase definition

-- Open the script [[generate_metalens_data.lsf]], set the focal length to 300 mm and the lens radius to 10 mm, and run Part 1 to observe the 1D profile.
+- Open the script [[generate_metalens_data.lsf]], set the focal length and the lens radius, and run Part 1 to observe the 1D profile.

 Note that it is important to maintain the numerical aperture (NA) at a reasonable value.
 If the metalens is designed to target a lens profile that is very fast, the phase variation on the edges may exceed what can be achieved considering the resolution of the nano-elements.
 In order to ensure a \(2 \pi\) phase coverage between unit cells, the numerical aperture should satisfy the Nyquist sampling criteria [1] as follows: